Humanovus

 He is sentenced to death.
 His friends arrange an escape.
 Everything is prepared.
 He refuses again.
 The laws of Athens condemned him; he will not flee from them.
 He drinks the hemlock.

+You were asked, at the start, whether truth can be dangerous.
+Socrates answered that question — not with an argument, but with his life.
 He did not discover a truth.
 He defended the act of searching for it.
 He told Athens that a life without examination is not worth living.
 That the most dangerous thing is not to question, but to stop questioning.
 That the person who knows he knows nothing is wiser than the one who is certain.
+And in that refusal — to stop, to leave, to be silent — he became the founding figure of every tradition that values the free mind.
+Philosophy.
+Science.
+Law.
+Education itself.

 Now it is your turn.
 Take a moment to gather what this lesson has stirred in you.